by Maureen McGarry

 Driving south on Interstate 5 out of San Diego and into Tijuana, the hills on the southern horizon are dotted with dwellings.
-It can be difficult to distinguish from the car window, as I zoom down multiple freeway lanes through fast-moving traffic, where one country ends and the other begins.
+It can be difficult to distinguish from the car window, zooming down multiple freeway lanes through fast-moving traffic, where one country ends and the other begins.

 There were approximately 25 cars loaded with people and donated items which eventually congregated at the customs terminal at the Mexican border.
-After all our vehicles were checked by customs agents, fees were paid, and we were all supposed to line up behind Hugo’s truck and cross through the border together, following him to the first scheduled stop.
-Unfortunately, his vehicle was randomly selected to go through a special x-ray terminal, creating chaos for all the volunteers in the many cars behind him.
+After all our vehicles were checked by customs agents, and fees were paid, we were all supposed to line up behind Hugo, who was leading this excursion, and cross through the border together, following him to the first scheduled stop.
+Unfortunately, his truck (my old truck) was randomly selected to go through a special x-ray terminal, creating chaos for all the volunteers in the many cars behind him.

 Our car was only two cars behind his.
 While Hugo was directed to turn and cross in front of all the vehicles entering Mexico, the car in front of me did the same, and I followed.
 Since we could not get out of our cars (there were armed military police standing all around us), we could not communicate with each other.
-I really wasn’t sure what to do, especially after I watched the car in front of me decide to turn into the lanes and drive into Mexico.
+I really wasn’t sure what to do, especially after I watched the car in front of me decide to suddenly turn into the lanes and drive into Mexico.
 I was not so bold.
 The caravan behind us saw what was happening and drove straight through into Mexico.

-Crossing into Mexico, there is an immediate differences.
-Instantly, every sign is in Spanish, California road rules disappear into a town with seemingly no rules, and poverty is in your face in a highly concentrated border city where just about everyone there wants to be where you just came from.
+Crossing into Mexico, there are immediate differences.
+Instantly, every sign is in Spanish, California road rules disappear into a town with seemingly no rules, and poverty is in your face in this highly concentrated border city where just about everyone there wants to be where you just came from.

 The caravan moved to the next shelter which was not far away.
 This was the Arco Iris shelter (Rainbow Shelter) which houses about thirty LGBTQ migrants.
 Volunteers brought boxes full of food and other supplies into the courtyard and up to the door, but also being a small space, and with folks in need of privacy and protection, we did not go inside.

 The next destination was Embajadores de Jesus in Scorpion Canyon.
-I had said I wouldn’t drive there again because the road to that shelter is so bad, and I feared that my car would get damaged.
+I had told myself I wouldn’t drive there again because the road to that shelter is so bad, and I feared that my car would get damaged.
 But as everyone loaded up and headed that way, I realized I would take the risk one more time.
 It had rained several times in TJ since my last visit.
 I was doubtful there would be any road left.
-As I made the turn onto the dirt road, I thought about just parking there and having us all walk in.
-But it looked as though some effort had been made to preserve a narrow strip with packed dirt.
+As I made the turn onto the dirt road into the canyon, I thought about just parking there and having us all walk in.
+But there was a narrow strip with packed dirt.
 The rest was filled with rocks and a healthy flow of water from canyon runoff.
 We parked about halfway in, and walked to the shelter along with numerous volunteers carrying in supplies.
-As soon as we entered the large church, Marisela was approached to help translate for a doctor was volunteering and did not speak Spanish.
+As soon as we entered the large church, Marisela was approached to help translate for a doctor who was volunteering and did not speak Spanish.
 Not only is Marisela bilingual, but she is also a medical professional.
-It was clear that her participation on this trip was going to be beneficial to everyone she interacted with, including those in our group.
+It was clear that her participation on this trip was going to be beneficial for everyone she interacted with, including those in our group.
 Along with her talents and skills, she is a very kind, gracious, and friendly person.

 I found some of the kids I had worked with from my last visit and asked them if they were able to finish their piñatas.
-They remembered me, and said yes.
-One girl still had hers.
+They remembered me and said, “Yes.”
+One of the girls still had hers.
 She took me way inside the shelter, to the far back corner, past all of the tents, and pulled out her piñata from a hiding place.
 She was waiting for some black tissue paper to somehow arrive so that she could finish it.
 I was very happy to see and hear that the piñatas were finished and used.

 While we talked, we also watched as toys were distributed to all the children.
 A toy drive had been conducted during the winter holidays by one of the groups in the caravan, and children were walking by us with big smiles on their faces, carrying their coveted new things back to their tents.
 However, this mom pointed out that her teenage daughter, who is very shy, is also too old for the kinds of items donated frequently for children.